 1955 – 1969

-Since the signboard is the most important brand with real sales points, it was decided to continue to use a personal identity.
-There was nothing extra on the emblem – only the network’s name, executed in an uppercase font.
+Since the signboard is the most important brand element with real sales points, it was decided to continue using a personal identity.
+There was nothing extra on the emblem, only the network’s name, set in uppercase.
 The letters had pronounced serifs and a wide inter-character arrangement.
-The color scheme of the logo is monochrome and consisted of a combination of black and white.
+The logo’s color scheme is monochrome, consisting of black and white.

 1969 – 1987

 The designers made the font massive, wide, and bold.
 As a result, the inscription looked large.
-The serifs have also been enlarged, so they have expanded significantly, turning into a kind of mini-rectangles at the characters’ ends.
+The serifs have also been enlarged, forming a kind of mini-rectangle at the ends of the characters.

 1987 – 2004

-The developers left, in fact, the same font but reduced the width of the letters.
+The developers kept the same font but reduced the letter width.
 As a result, the lettering on the logo has become thin, graceful, and easy to read.

 2004 – 2018

 After the redesign, the brand received a color emblem with the name in a sleek typeface.
 The letters are green and completely devoid of serifs.
-They are elongated, clear, chopped.
-The main emphasis was on the “t,” which was completely missing the bottom, and the top was cut off at an angle, which made it appear sharp.
+They are elongated, clear, and chopped.
+The main emphasis was on the “t,” which was completely missing its bottom and had its top cut off at an angle, making it appear sharp.

 2018 – today

-The undertaken update is related to the rebranding of the company.
-After the renaming, an addition appeared in the name: ampersand & and the word “Partners.”
-The designers also worked on the letters, using a different font – clean, open, thin, which quickly read the lettering.
+The update pertains to the company’s rebranding.
+After the renaming, an addition appeared in the name: the ampersand (&) and the word “Partners.”
+The designers also worked on the lettering, using a clean, open, thin font that makes it easy to read.
 They also tweaked the color by choosing a dark olive shade.
 This option has one little feature that is almost invisible.
 The fact is that the last two letters in the added part (“R” and “S”) are slightly lower in size than the rest of the characters.

 Font and Colors

-For a brand, the most important thing is the logo’s recognition and versatility so that the name of the supermarkets is heard.
-Therefore, the owners settled on a simple but effective solution – a minimalistic logo consisting only of text.
-Some variants for Waitrose were developed by advertising and marketing agency Monotype Imaging and studio Interbrand.
+For a brand, the most important things are logo recognition and versatility so that the supermarket’s name is heard.
+Therefore, the owners settled on a simple but effective solution: a minimalist logo consisting only of text.
+Advertising and marketing agency Monotype Imaging and studio Interbrand developed some variants for Waitrose.

-Initially, the retail chain used signage, which was dominated by serif signs.
-But starting from 2004, a radically opposite letter was approved – smooth, chopped, from the Sans Serif category.
-Each logo had its writing style.
+Initially, the retail chain used signage dominated by serif letters.
+But starting from 2004, a radically opposite letter was approved, smooth and chopped, from the sans-serif category.
+Each logo had its own writing style.
 The year was close to fonts such as Clarendon Wide Medium, Typewriter FS Condensed Bold, Century Schoolbook FS Regular Humanist 521 Regular, and Chantilly Medium.
-The color scheme is monochrome and consists of black and white (formerly) and olive and white (now).
+The color scheme is monochrome, consisting of black and white (formerly) and olive and white (now).